Terms of Engagement

 Our accounts are due for payment within fourteen (14) days of the date on our invoice unless prior arrangements are made with us.
 Payments made by credit card will incur an additional 3% fee.

-You authorise us to deduct our fees, expenses or disbursements from any funds held in our trust account on your behalf where we have sent you an invoice.
+You authorise us to deduct our fees and other expenses from funds held in our trust account on your behalf on provision of an invoice to you, unless those funds are held for a particular purpose.

 Interim fees may be rendered and a final account forwarded on completion of the instructions.

-If any account remains outstanding after 30 days and no suitable arrangements are made with us in respect to payment of the outstanding debt then the account will be forwarded to Southern Debt Collection.
+If any account remains outstanding after 30 days and no suitable arrangements are made with us in respect to payment of the outstanding debt then the account will be lodged with the Equifax Credit Company.

-Any debt forwarded to Southern Debt Collection will incur a collection fee of 15% plus GST together with Cruickshank Pryde’s administration fee of 10% plus GST of the outstanding debt.
+Any debt lodged with the Equifax Credit Company will incur a collection fee of 15% plus GST together with Cruickshank Pryde’s administration fee of 10% plus GST of the outstanding debt.

 If any account is not paid within 30 days, interest will be charged on the outstanding balance at the rate of 1.5% per month from the date upon which payment was due.